 All items sold by vendors at the Market must be grown, raised or produced locally (exceptions may be approved by the Market which are not available locally such as salmon).

-• All produce/meat/poultry must be raised by the farmer (few exceptions may be approved by the Market).
+• All produce/meat/poultry must be raised by the farmer.
 We prioritize products which are grown or raised using environmentally responsible, sustainable, and humane methods.

 • For artisanal and ready to eat foods, priority is given to vendors who utilize local ingredients.
 Products may be made by the vendor in a certified kitchen or in a home-based kitchen that meets the risk and labeling requirements of the Marion County Public Health Department will be considered.